bautolp/gesture_recognition/_posts/2018-08-02-gesture-recognition.md

 - If hand is at an angle with the camera, the reliability drops (contours start to mesh together)
 - Hand cannot intersect face
 - Hand must be near head level

+## Future Work
+- Work on the detection parameters to make sure they are properly tuned
+    - Many parameters were guessed at, worked, and never revised
+        - Could be some bugs hiding deep in the logic
+- Adding angle related checks on the defects could provide more reliability
+- Additional constraints to classify the hand